maxwolf621/OauthUser/Oauth2UserEndpoints.md

  * 	and delegate it to the {@link AuthenticationManager} to authenticate.
  *
  /***********************For A Authenticated User who existing in third party protected resource*****
- * Upon a successful authentication, an {@link OAuth2AuthenticationToken} is created
+ * Upon a successful authentication, an OAuth2AuthenticationToken is created
  * 	(representing the End-User {@code Principal}) and associated to the
  * 	{@link OAuth2AuthorizedClient Authorized Client} using the
  * 	{@link OAuth2AuthorizedClientRepository}.